Many of us will have over-indulged during the festive season and will start the new year wanting to get healthier.

 According to research, 63% of adults fail to keep a New Year’s resolution – two-thirds giving up even before the end of January!

 If you’re eager to stick at it, you’re more likely to succeed if you break your resolution up into smaller, specific goals.
-So, if one of your resolutions for 2019 is to have healthier finances, we’ve broken this down into easy (and, hopefully, more manageable) steps for you.
+So, if one of your resolutions is to have healthier finances, we’ve broken this down into easy (and, hopefully, more manageable) steps for you.

 Keeping track of your income and expenses will give you an objective view of your finances.
 It can also highlight areas where you can trim your expenses or make the most of your income.
 You can break this down even further into specific tasks, like writing a groceries list before you go shopping, or setting a weekly budget for luxuries.